thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

 - `Gitsh::TabCompletion::Facade` provides a single interface to the rest of gitsh.
 It's the only class inside the `TabCompletion` module that should be referenced elsewhere.
 Its `#call` method is the entry point for generating completions.
+It also decides if the `CommandCompleter` or `VariableCompleter` should be invoked.

-- `Gitsh::TabCompletion::Context` uses the `Gitsh::Lexer` to break up the user's input into a series of words, so we know what to pass to the automaton.
+- `Gitsh::TabCompletion::Context` uses the `Gitsh::Lexer` to break up the user's input into a series of words, so we know what to pass to the automaton, or if the input ends with a variable name.

 - `Gitsh::TabCompletion::Automaton` implements the Non-deterministic Finite
   Automaton (NFA).